lhapaipai/symfony-vite-dev/docs/src/stimulus/installation.md

 ## Installation

 ::: warning
-🧪 The implementation is still experimental.
+🧪 Please note that Stimulus implementation is marked unstable and may be subject to breaking changes without a major release.
 The code is fully functional, some implementations with Symfony UX are not finished (see compatibility table at the bottom of the page) and some function names may change.
-The features presented in this page will not respect the `semver` versioning semantics.
 :::

 Stimulus is a lightweight JavaScript framework that aims to facilitate the integration of JavaScript components into a project.
 It connects JavaScript objects called `controllers` to HTML elements on a page via `data-*` attributes.